 In 2007 I decided it was time for a change.
 After a few years of living in Spain and two different businesses, I was looking for another challenge.
 I wanted to do something exciting with people and related to IT.
 But I wasn’t quite sure what it should be.

 A good friend of mine helped me at the time to identify the areas that could work well for me.

 By the way, this is how the Entrepreneur Academy’s Sweet Spot Discovery Tool came into light.
 It’s based on the same principles I applied to myself at the time.

 Coming back to 2007, times were great.
 There was money around, opportunities everywhere and I felt it was the right time to make that switch.

 I decided to start a company developing websites and integrating with upcoming Social Media platforms.
 I always had a thing for web development and I enjoyed creating great looking and working sites for my businesses in the past.
 So why not make a business out of it?

 I started my company at the end of 2007, full of energy, great ideas and the goal to make it big.

-From top of the world to rock bottom
+From the top of the world to rock bottom

-In 2008 the financial and economic crises hit the world with real thunder and lightning – and from one day to the next most of my then-clients cancelled their contracts with me.
-I’d just got a loan from a bank and invested over 100.000 Euros into IT equipment, office space and fees for several freelancers.
+In 2008 the financial and economic crises hit the world with real thunder and lightning – and from one day to the next most of my then-clients canceled their contracts with me.
+I’d just got a loan from a bank and invested over 100.000 Euros into IT equipment, office space, and fees for several freelancers.
 I was on cloud nine until the crises hit.

 It went really fast.
 Within one month I lost most of my contracts and couldn’t find anyone interested in the services I had to offer.